 What causes fainting?
 41 possible conditions

-Fainting is when you lose consciousness for a short time because your brain is not getting enough oxygen.
-The medical term for fainting is syncope, but it is commonly known as “passing out.”
+Fainting happens when you lose consciousness for a short amount of time because your brain isn’t getting enough oxygen.
+The medical term for fainting is syncope, but it’s more commonly known as “passing out.”
 A fainting spell generally lasts from a few seconds to a few minutes.

-A brief feeling of lightheadedness, dizziness, weakness, or nausea sometimes precedes fainting.
-Some people become aware that noises are fading away, or describe the sensation as “blacking out” or “whiting out.”
-A full recovery generally takes only a few minutes.
-If there is no underlying medical condition causing you to faint, treatment is not necessarily required.
+Feeling lightheaded, dizzy, weak, or nauseous sometimes happens before you faint.
+Some people become aware that noises are fading away, or they describe the sensation as “blacking out” or “whiting out.”
+A full recovery usually takes a few minutes.
+If there is no underlying medical condition causing you to faint, you may not need any treatment.

-Most of the time, fainting is not a cause for concern, but in some cases, it can be a symptom of a serious medical problem.
-If you have no previous history of fainting, but have fainted more than once in the past month, you should consult with your doctor.
+Fainting usually isn’t a cause for concern, but it can be a symptom of a serious medical problem in some cases.
+If you have no previous history of fainting and you have fainted more than once in the past month, you should talk to your doctor.

-In many cases, the cause of a fainting spell is unclear, but fainting can be triggered by a number of factors, including:
+In many cases, the cause of fainting is unclear.
+Fainting can be triggered by a number of factors, including: